Dosage Form: capsule

 This Medication Guide summarizes the most important information about gabapentin.
 If you would like more information, talk with your healthcare provider.
 You can ask your healthcare provider or pharmacist for information about gabapentin that was written for healthcare professionals.

-What are the ingredients in gabapentin capsules, USP?
+What are the ingredients in gabapentin capsules, USP and tablets, USP?

 Active ingredient: gabapentin, USP